Black Hills Chapter

 About the Black Hills Chapter

-The Black Hills Chapter launched in June 2011 and has membership in Pennington, Meade, Fall River, Shannon, Custer and Lawrence counties.
+The Black Hills Chapter launched in June 2011 and has membership in Pennington, Meade, Fall River, Oglala Lakota, Custer and Lawrence counties.

 We are united in our concern for the stewardship of the land and the empowerment of people in our communities.
 Our mission is to cultivate a vibrant local economy and community linked to the land that sustains the people of the Black Hills region.
 We organize for